salimandre/PcaNet/README.md

 ## Summary of the method

 * PcaNet is a model which computes a **cascade of convolutions**.
 At each level of the network **filters** are learnt using PCA.
 It is achieved by first **sampling patches** from dataset.
-Then PCA learns an **orthogonal basis of patches** which allows to decompose any patches in this new basis so that it looses the less information.
+Then PCA learns an **orthogonal basis of patches** which allows to decompose any patch in this new basis so that it minimizes the loss of information.

 <p align="center">
   <img src="img/filters_l1.png" width="25%">